Website created by João Cardoso

 • Abstract

-Non-compete agreements are provisions within employment contracts that prevent workers from joining competing firms.
-They are widespread in the US workforce, with 15\% of workers having such clauses in their contracts at a given point in time.
-Despite their prevalence, there is limited research on the incentives for workers and firms to use non-compete agreements, and the causal effects of these agreements on worker outcomes.
+Despite the prevalence of non-compete agreements, there is limited research on the incentives for workers and firms to use these agreements and their causal effects on worker outcomes.
 We show theoretically that non-compete agreements shift the nature of allocative inefficiency -- reducing inefficient quits but increasing inefficient retention -- while mitigating the canonical hold-up problem.
 The model predicts that (i) non-compete agreements are more likely to be used in industries with higher rates of job mobility and (ii) non-compete signers have longer job tenures, higher wages, and receive more firm-provided investment than similar workers without such agreements.
 Using panel data from the NLSY97 and a difference in difference research design, we estimate the causal impact of signing a non-compete agreement on various labor market outcomes.
-We find that non-compete agreements raise job tenures by 6\% and wages by 9\% within one year, with these effects persisting at least six years.
+We find that non-compete agreements raise job tenures by 6% and wages by 9% within one year, with these effects persisting at least six years.
 Consistent with the theory, we observe that non-compete signers are concentrated in industries with higher rates of job mobility, though we do not find evidence indicating that signing a non-compete agreement raises observed measures of employer-provided training.

 • Presentations